 An accurate prediction of tropical cyclogenesis requires an understanding of both the necessary conditions for tropical cyclone (TC) formation on the large scale, as well as the precipitation organization on the mesoscale that favors the development of a TC-strength vortex in the presence of those favorable large-scale conditions.
 When the large-scale conditions are favorable for tropical cyclogenesis, the development fate of tropical disturbances is likely closely tied to how precipitation organizes within the disturbance, and subsequently the kinematic and thermodynamic response of the disturbance to precipitation processes.

 Previous literature has typically presented TC genesis as following either a “top-down” or “bottom-up” pathway.
-In the “top-down” pathway, TC formation generally involves intensification of a mid-level mesoscale cyclonic vortex (MCV) originating in the stratiform region of a mesoscale convective system (MCS), while in the “bottom-up” pathway genesis emerges from the aggregation, or axisymmetrization, of individual deep, vortical convective towers (“vortical hot tower”, or VHT) within an already cyclonic vorticity-rich environment (Hendricks et al. 2004; Montgomery et al. 2006).
-It’s more likely, however, that aspects of both pathways contribute such that multiple precipitation modes (shallow, moderately-deep, and deep convection, as well as stratiform rain) are responsible for genesis (Fritz et al. 2016).
+In the “top-down” pathway, TC formation generally involves intensification of a mid-level mesoscale cyclonic vortex (MCV) originating in the stratiform region of a mesoscale convective system (MCS), while in the “bottom-up” pathway genesis emerges from the aggregation, or axisymmetrization, of individual deep, vortical convective towers (i.e., “vortical hot tower”, or VHT) within an already cyclonic vorticity-rich environment (Hendricks et al. 2004; Montgomery et al. 2006).
+It is more likely, however, that aspects of both pathways contribute such that multiple precipitation modes (shallow, moderately-deep, and deep convection, as well as stratiform rain) are responsible for genesis (Fritz et al. 2016).

 This has been supported by a wealth of evidence from observational (e.g., Ritchie and Holland 1997; Simpson et al. 1997; Raymond et al. 2011; Raymond and López Carrillo 2011; Davis and Ahijevych 2012, Komaromi 2013, Zawislak and Zipser 2014a, b; Fritz et al. 2016) case studies that have linked precipitation to key kinematic and thermodynamic processes occurring during TC genesis.
-These case studies support a genesis pathway in which an organized midtropospheric circulation develops and the tropospheric stability increases (upper troposphere warms and the low troposphere cools) — likely reflecting stratiform rain processes.
-Coincidentally, the midtroposphere is preconditioned as it moistens and humidifies due to stratiform rain and detrainment from moderately-deep congestus (Wang 2012, 2014; Fritz et al. 2016).
+These case studies support a genesis pathway in which an organized midtropospheric circulation develops and the tropospheric stability increases (i.e., the upper troposphere warms and the low troposphere cools) — likely reflecting stratiform rain processes.
+Coincidentally, the midtroposphere is preconditioned as it moistens and humidifies due to stratiform rain and detrainment from moderately-deep cumulus congestus (Wang 2012, 2014; Fritz et al. 2016).
 In an environment preconditioned by a coherent midtropospheric circulation and a moist, near-saturated troposphere, contributions from deep convection are favored, a more bottom-heavy mass flux profile is observed, and spin-up in the low troposphere is preferred (Nolan 2007; Raymond and Sessions 2007; Raymond et al. 2011; Raymond and López Carrillo 2011).

-One of the few studies to examine multi-year composites of precipitation properties during TC formation, Fritz et al. (2016) analyzed Tropical Rainfall Measuring Mission (TRMM) Precipitation Radar (PR) satellite data from 1998–2010 to examine individual contributions from stratiform rain, and shallow, moderately deep, and deep convection to genesis.
-Their conclusion is that genesis involves the collective contributions from these different precipitation types, but, considering their areal coverage, moderately-deep convection and stratiform rain make the largest contributions to precipitation involved in genesis.
+One of the few studies to examine multi-year composites of precipitation properties during TC formation, Fritz et al. (2016), analyzed Tropical Rainfall Measuring Mission (TRMM) Precipitation Radar (PR) satellite data from 1998–2010 to examine individual contributions from stratiform rain, and shallow, moderately deep, and deep convection to genesis.
+Their conclusion is that genesis involves the collective contributions from these different precipitation types.
+However, the relatively large areal coverage of moderately-deep convection and stratiform rain make these precipitation types the largest contributors to precipitation involved in genesis.
 While deep convection had the largest contribution to rain rate, its areal coverage is far exceeded by precipitation of less depth.
 While it does not extend over the entire troposphere, they surmise that cumulus congestus favors a transition to deep convection as midlevel congestus clouds moisten the midtroposphere through detrainment (Wang 2012).
-This study will complement Fritz et al. (2016) by extending the multi-year analysis to proxies from passive microwave satellite data, and will go further by comparing precipitation properties of developing disturbances to nondeveloping disturbances.
+This study will complement Fritz et al. (2016) by extending the multi-year analysis to proxies from passive microwave (PMW) satellite data, and will go further by comparing precipitation properties of developing disturbances to nondeveloping disturbances.